ajaydalvi32/go-web-app/README.md

 This is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.

+We built a CI/CD pipeline using GitHub Actions.
+Every push to main automatically builds a Docker image, pushes it to AWS ECR, and updates the Kubernetes deployment on AWS EKS, so the latest version is live without manual intervention.
 ## Running the server

 To run the server, execute the following command: